 For example, let's say you have music that you copy to your iPod from your home computer, and then you take your iPod to the office and want to copy those mp3 files to your work computer.
 That seems like a typical thing for someone to want to do, but you'll find that iTunes doesn't allow it.

-iPod 2 iTunes bypasses iTune's limitations and lets you copy songs, playlists, and videos directly from your iPod to iTunes.
+iPod 2 iTunes also bypasses iTune’s limitations and lets you copy songs and playlists directly from your iPod to iTunes.

 Here's how to use it: